 Driving around Jeju Island by scooter was a big part of the first trip Christina and I took together.
 During our first job in Korea, we got a two-week vacation that gave us enough time to visit South Korea’s most famous destination for a nice stretch of time.
 We’ve also created a guide to enjoying a long weekend on Jeju Island, in case you don’t have that much time.
 If you’ve got more than a minute, here’s our story from that awesome vacation on Jeju Island, a travel destination that you’ll hopefully get to visit someday, too!

 We think Jeju is fun throughout the year but also included it in our feature on Spring Things to Do in South Korea.
 If you haven’t booked yet, check here for the best prices and availability on Jeju Island hotels!

 Driving Around Jeju Island by Scooter

 Jeju is a beautiful place full of imaginative landscapes and heart-warming encounters.
-The island is known for many things and before the international travel boom took off, Koreans used to flock here as their ONE destination off the mainland.
-Newlyweds and tour groups would clog up the island during the peak season but today, foreign tourists and couples are catching on while Koreans are going elsewhere.
+The island is known for many things and before the international travel boom took off, Koreans used to flock here as their ONE away-from-mainland-South Korea trip.
+Newlyweds and tour groups would clog up the island during the peak season and during South Korea holidays but today, foreign tourists and couples are catching on while Koreans are going elsewhere.

 That place always has a relaxed atmosphere and that feeling surrounds our entire visit to Jeju.
-Everywhere we go, there’s no hustle and bustle found on the mainland.
-For once, I can stretch out my arms without them getting hit by a car or old lady rushing through.
-Beaches are so empty that I feel like finding a flag to claim them as my own.
-Driving around Jeju Island by scooter is truly a dream for me.
+Everywhere we went, there was no hustle and bustle that we usually found on mainland South Korea.
+For once, I was able to stretch out my arms without them getting hit by a car or old lady rushing through.
+The beaches were so empty that I felt like finding a flag to claim them as my own.
+Driving around Jeju Island by scooter and exploring this awesome place was truly a dream for us.